 If you’re contemplating getting a divorce, you probably have many questions and maybe feeling overwhelmed.
 This is quite understandable.
 Getting a divorce is a life-changing decision.
 There are severe financial consequences, and it may take an emotional toll on you and your family.
 This is why it’s imperative to hire an experienced and competent Greenville divorce attorney to represent you.

-It makes sense to consult a professional in family law.
-Most competent and skilled divorce lawyers offer an initial consultation to discuss your case.
+Our lawyers offer an initial consultation to discuss your case.
 During this initial consultation, you must ask pertinent questions to determine whether the attorney is right for your situation and what you should expect during the divorce process.
 Below are crucial questions to ask a divorce lawyer in South Carolina.

 On this page